Douglas MacArthur's escape from the Philippines: By train

+At 9 am on 21 March, MacArthur's journey ended when his train arrived at Melbourne's Spencer Street station, where he was greeted by the Australian Minister for the Army, Frank Forde.

 Aftermath

 Roosevelt issued a public statement on 17 March:

 On Bataan, the reaction to MacArthur's escape was mixed, with many American and Filipino troops feeling bitter and betrayed.
 When Wainwright broke the news to his generals "they were all at first depressed by the news...
 But I soon saw that they understood just as I understood."
 Some people with family members in the Philippines were dismayed.
 One wrote to Roosevelt that "Nothing you could have done would have broken their morale and that of their parents at home so thoroughly".
 Wainwright held out on Corregidor until 6 May.
 To Joseph Goebbels, MacArthur was a "fleeing general", while Benito Mussolini labeled him a coward.
 Marshall decided that the best way to counter this was to award MacArthur the Medal of Honor.